Skip to main content

 SAMPLE

-Agencies that routinely perform traffic stops or motor vehicle stops must file by online report.
+Agencies that make motor vehicle stops in the routine performance of duties must fill out the online racial profiling report.
 Reports are filed online through TCLEDDS

 Art.
-2.134.
-COMPILATION AND ANALYSIS OF INFORMATION COLLECTED. (a) In this article:
+2B.0055.
+COMPILATION AND ANALYSIS OF INFORMATION COLLECTED.

-(c) A report required under Subsection (b) must be submitted by the chief administrator of the law enforcement agency, regardless of whether the administrator is elected, employed, or appointed, and must include:
+(c) A report required under Subsection (b) must be submitted by the chief administrator of the law enforcement agency, regardless of whether the administrator is elected, employed, or appointed.
+The report must include:

-(1) a comparative analysis of the information compiled under Article 2.133 to:
+(1) a comparative analysis of the information compiled under Article 2B.0054 to:

-(A) evaluate and compare the number of motor vehicle stops, within the applicable jurisdiction, of persons who are recognized as racial or ethnic minorities and persons who are not recognized as racial or ethnic minorities;
+(A) evaluate and compare the number of motor vehicle stops, within the applicable jurisdiction, of:

-(B) examine the disposition of motor vehicle stops made by officers employed by the agency, categorized according to the race or ethnicity of the affected persons, as appropriate, including any searches resulting from stops within the applicable jurisdiction; and
+(B) examine the disposition of motor vehicle stops made by officers employed by the agency, categorized according to the race or ethnicity of the individuals affected, as appropriate, including any searches resulting from stops within the applicable jurisdiction; and

-(C) evaluate and compare the number of searches resulting from motor vehicle stops within the applicable jurisdiction and whether contraband or other evidence was discovered in the course of those searches; and
+(C) evaluate and compare the number of searches resulting from motor vehicle stops within the applicable jurisdiction and whether contraband or other evidence was discovered during those searches; and

 (2) information relating to each complaint filed with the agency alleging that a peace officer employed by the agency has engaged in racial profiling.

-(e) The Texas Commission on Law Enforcement, in accordance with Section 1701.162, Occupations Code, shall develop guidelines for compiling and reporting information as required by this article.
+(e) The commission, in accordance with Section 1701.162, Occupations Code, shall develop guidelines for compiling and reporting information as required by this article.

 • Generalizations and summary of data reported